Skip to main content

 Screenshot 2026 02 20 At 2 00 53 PM

-Step 5: Mark the Plan as Abstract (Creating the Rating Rules Set)
+Step 6: Leave the Plan Check Unmarked (Creating the Rating Rules Set)

-Once you are done writing your billing rules (and leaving the rawValues rate cards blank), mark the plan as Abstract and save it.
-By setting the plan to abstract, the system saves it not as a concrete sellable package (making it unsubscribeable), but as a reusable, master logical Parameterized Rating Rules Set!
+Once you are done writing your billing rules (and leaving the rawValues rate cards blank), mark the plan as unchecked and save it.
+By setting the plan unchecked, the system saves it not as a concrete sellable package (making it unsubscribeable), but as a reusable, master logical Parameterized Rating Rules Set!